Life cycle of the project

 - There is no one model suitable for any project of the life cycle project.

-- The more experience a project manager and project team has in working with different project life cycle models, the more likely it is that they will be able to choose the most suitable project life project model for a particular project, and the most adequate methods and tools for planning and control for this model. and making changes to the project.
+- The more experience a project manager and the project team has in working with different project life cycle models, the more likely it is that they will be able to choose the most suitable project life project model for a particular project, and the most adequate methods and tools for planning and control for this model and making changes to the project.

-Therefore, it is necessary to analyze the experience of completed projects in order to better understand which model of the project life cycle in which case is best suited for a project, and continue to study the topic of life project projects.
+Therefore, it is necessary to analyze the experience of completed projects in order to better understand which model of the project life cycle in which case is best suited for a project and continue to study the topic of life project projects.